simpleanalytics/docs/_docs/50_api/20_export-data-points.md

 ---
-title: Export page views API
+title: Export data points API
 category: api
-permalink: /api/export-page-views
+permalink: /api/export-data-points
 redirect_from:
   - /api/csv-export-visits
   - /api/export-pageviews
+  - /api/export-page-views
+  - /api/export-events
-last_modified_at: 2022-04-14
+last_modified_at: 2022-11-12
+fields: added_iso,country_code,datapoint,device_type,path,query,query_and_path,session_id,utm_source,utm_campaign,utm_content,utm_medium
 ---

-With this API you can export raw page views (without sampling).
-Define a date range and it pull out the data via streaming.
-For us it does not matter how much data you export.
-We stream the data directly out of our database to your server or computer.
-No heavy load required.
-To make the export size smaller you can select the fields you want.
-The response will only include the fields you selected in the order you provided.
+With this API you can export raw data points (without sampling).
+Data points are both page views and events combined.
+Define a date range and it pulls out the data.
+The response will only include the selected fields.

 > Want to use a simple interface to export your data?
-[See our video on how to export data](/export-data).
+[See our video on exporting data](/export-data).

+When using the API, it's recommended [to generate the export URL](/api/helpers#generate-export-url) via [the export your data interface](/export-data).
+It has a simple UI where fields can be selected without any coding or technical knowledge.

 <details>
 <summary>Available fields in export</summary>